Presidency of Ulysses S. Grant: Enforcement Acts (1870-1871)

-To enforce the 15th Amendment, Congress passed an act that guaranteed the protection of African Americans' voting rights; Grant signed the bill, known as the Force Act of 1870, into law on May 31, 1870.
-This law was designed to keep white Redeemers from attacking or threatening African Americans.
-This act placed severe penalties on persons who used intimidation, bribery, or physical assault to prevent citizens from voting and placed elections under Federal jurisdiction.
+To enforce the 15th Amendment, Grant signed the Force Act of 1870 into law on May 31, 1870.
+This law was designed to stop white Redeemers from attacking or threatening African Americans, called "Klan outrages".
+This act placed severe penalties on persons who used intimidation, bribery, or physical assault to prevent black citizens in rural aries from voting and placed elections under Federal jurisdiction.
 The second Force Act of 1871 strengthened the voting rights of blacks in large cities throughout the South.
 However, violence against blacks in the South remained persistent.
 On January 13, 1871, Grant submitted to Congress a report on violent acts committed by the Ku Klux Klan in the South.
 On March 23, Grant told a reluctant Congress the situation in the South was dire and federal legislation was needed that would "secure life, liberty, and property, and the enforcement of the law, in all parts of the United States."
 Grant stated that the U.S. mail and the collection of revenue were in jeopardy.

 Having the support of President Grant, and having investigated the Klan's activities, Congress passed a third stronger act, The Ku Klux Klan Act in April, 1871.
 This law allowed the president to suspend habeas corpus on "armed combinations" and conspiracies by the Klan.
 The Act also empowered the president "to arrest and break up disguised night marauders".
 The actions of the Klan were defined as high crimes and acts of rebellion against the United States.
 On October 12, 1871, Grant ordered the Ku Klux Klan to disperse from South Carolina and lay down their arms under the authority of the Enforcement Acts.
 On October 17, 1871, Grant issued a suspension of habeas corpus in all 9 counties in South Carolina.
 Grant ordered federal troops into the state, who then captured the Klan, which was vigorously prosecuted.
 Gen. Akerman and Sol.
 Gen. Bristow.
 However, other white supremacist groups emerged, including the White League and the Red Shirts.